atetz/integration-sandbox/README.md

 ```
 2. The controller will then create mock order data, save it to a database and send messages to the target.
 1. The integration service will then process the order and send a transformed message to the mocked visibility platform.
-1. The mocked visibility platform wil validate the response based on the data that was saved and some business rules for the data mappings.
+1. The mocked visibility platform will validate the response based on the data that was saved and some business rules for the data mappings.
-1. A similair trigger to the first one will generate and send milestone data (basic tracking info or a POD) to the integration service.
+1. A similar trigger to the first one will generate and send milestone data (basic tracking info or a POD) to the integration service.
 1. The integration service will then process the milestone and send a transformed message to the mocked TMS.
 1. Last, the mocked TMS will validate the milestones received.